makrai/notes/rust2012-tokenizer-monoling.md

   produced per tokenized word
 * Table 2
 * mBERT has
-  * similar fertility values as the monolingual for EN, ID, JA, ZH .
-In
+  * similar fertility values as the monolingual for EN, ID, JA, ZH
   * much higher fertility for AR, FI, KO, RU, and TR, indicating that
   * lowest for EN, which is likely due to
     * mBERT having seen the most data in this language during training, as